Healthy Halloween Snacks

 This Halloween snack is great for parties.

 Use your favorite vegetables to construct a nutrient-rich skeleton that is as fun to make as it is to eat.
 Any white dip will work for the “skull.”
-I made a homemade taziki by mixing together eight ounces of plain greek yogurt, the juice of half a lemon, one teaspoon garlic powder, one teaspoon dill, and a sprinkle of sea salt.
+I made a homemade tzatziki by mixing together eight ounces of plain vegan yogurt, the juice of half a lemon, one teaspoon garlic powder, one teaspoon dill, and a sprinkle of sea salt.

 Transform vitamin C-packed Wonderful Halos into adorable little “pumpkins” using just a marker and a piece of celery.